projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

    <To get the input event of mouse>
    # cat /proc/bus/input/devices | grep mouse

-* *-s 7,ahci,cd:/root/img/Windows.iso*:
+* *-s 7,ahci,cd:/root/img/Windows10.iso*:
   This is the IOS image used to install Windows 10.
 It appears as a cdrom device.
   Make sure that the slot ID 7 points to your win10 ISO path.

+* *-s 8,ahci,cd:/root/img/winvirtio.iso*:
-* *-s 8,ahci,cd:/root/img/virtio-win-0.1.141.iso*: This is another cdrom device to install the virtio Windows driver later.
+  This is cdrom device to install the virtio Windows driver.
 Make sure it points to your VirtIO ISO path.

+* *-s 9,passthru,0/14/0*:
+  This is to passthrough USB controller to Windows.
+  You may need to change 0/14/0 to match bdf of the USB controller of your platform.

 * *--ovmf /usr/share/acrn/bios/OVMF.fd*:
   Make sure it points to your OVMF binary path